Skip to main content

 Benefits of this approach:

-• Develop locally on services you're working on
+• Develop locally on applications you're working on

-• Use stable versions of other services from Git
+• Use stable versions of other applications from Git

-• Quickly switch between local and remote service versions
+• Quickly switch between local and remote application versions

 Troubleshooting